The 2024 Global Elections Super-Cycle

 Despite many challenges, Senegal's 2024 election was an encouraging example of democratic contestation and generational change.
 On 24 March 2024, Senegal elected Bassirou Diomaye Faye as the next president; he was the youngest-ever elected president on the African continent at the age of 44, and one of the youngest in the world.

-Around the world, heads of state and government have become slightly younger.
-Among countries where officeholders could change this year, the average age of executives dropped from 62.4 to 61.3.
-A total of eight executives under 50 were elected in 2024 and 26 per cent of countries elected a younger executive.
-Africa led the youth movement with new younger leaders in Chad, Mozambique and Senegal.
-The President-elect in the United States, Donald Trump, is the oldest executive elected in 2024.
+Around the world, heads of state and government have become slightly younger, with Africa leading the youth movement.
+Among countries where officeholders could change this year, the average age of executives declined slightly from 61.85 to 60.63.
+A total of 10 executives under 50 were elected in 2024 and 33.85 per cent of countries elected a younger executive.
+President Donald Trump of the United States was the oldest executive elected in 2024.

 United States